Pittsburgh-NEH-Institute/Institute-Materials-2017/schedule/week_1/getting_to_know_windows.md

 [Introduction; verify that everyone’s Internet connections work]

 ## File system hierarchy

 * What are files?
-* What are directories/repositories/folders? <!--Thinking about why we call them folders: a folder and a piece of paper are the same, and can do some of the same things.
+* What are directories/folders? <!--Thinking about why we call them folders: a folder and a piece of paper are the same, and can do some of the same things.
 A folder can also hold pieces of paper.-->
 * What are programs? <!--Programs are files that can do something, but are still files nonetheless.
 Take a piece of paper out of your folder, fold it into an airplane, and throw it.
 It's still a piece of paper you can read from and write on, but it can fly.-->
 * GUI file explorers and file hierarchy

-## Configuring your machine to show hidden files
+## Configuring your machine to show filename extensions

 * <[screenshot](images/getting_to_know_winconfig.png)> In any File Explorer window, click on “View” tab, and then “Options” on the right to open the “Folder Options” window.
-In the “View” tab, check “Show hidden files, folders, and drives” and select “Display the full path in the title bar” (not essential, but recommended).
+	* In the “View” tab, uncheck “Hide extensions for known file types” box.

-## Configuring your machine to show filename extensions
+## Configuring your machine to show hidden files, and more

-* <[screenshot](images/getting_to_know_winconfig.png)> In the same “File Options” window as before, uncheck “Hide extensions for known file types” box.
+* <[screenshot](images/getting_to_know_winconfig.png)> In the same “Folder Options” window as before,
+	* Check “Show hidden files, folders, and drives”.
+		* NOTE: Protected operating system files will still stay hidden.
+	* Also check “Display the full path in the title bar” (not essential, but recommended).

 ## About files

 * Why are some files hidden? <!--If you change something, however small, in some of these files, you can break your computer.
 Be careful!-->
-* **Case sensitive** vs **case preserving**: Linux is **case sensitive**, meaning files with the same name but different capitalization are different files (e.g., `finalpaper.txt` is different than `FinalPaper.txt`).
-Mac OS and Windows are **case preserving**, but not case sensitive. <!-- (This preference can be changed when configuring the filesystem, but certain programs will not run in a case sensitive environment, so it’s best to leave it alone).
+* **Case sensitive** vs **case preserving**
+	* Linux is **case sensitive**, meaning files with the same name but different capitalization are different files (e.g., `finalpaper.txt` is different than `FinalPaper.txt`).
+	* Mac OS and Windows are **case preserving**, but not case sensitive. <!-- (This preference can be changed when configuring the filesystem, but certain programs will not run in a case sensitive environment, so it’s best to leave it alone).
 A case preserving file system will spell the filename as you type it, but if you create a different file with a name that differs only in capitalization, it will overwrite the first one.
 We recommend not creating filenames that differ only in capitalization even on Linux; not only is it potentially confusing, but you may be collaborating on a project with someone not on Linux. -->
 * **Spaces** in a file and directory names.
 Why could these be problematic?

 ## Launching a terminal

 * The Command Prompt **cmd.exe** <[screenshot](images/getting_to_know_cmd.png)> is the native Windows console, which grew out of DOS.
 We will be using it in this session.
-From a Start menu type in “cmd”.
-(For later sessions and the remainder of this institute we will be using the **bash shell** instead, which you downloaded and installed as part of Git.
-This is the command line interface we use and recommend.)
+	* How to launch: from the Start menu type in “cmd”.
+	* NOTE: For later sessions and the remainder of this institute we will be using the **bash shell** instead, which you downloaded and installed as part of Git.
+This is the command line interface we use and recommend.

 ## Moving through a filesystem
 <!-- Move the programs and files stuff in here, use cmd.exe -->